tanfwong/rfsoc_notes/_sources/ch1/workflow.md

-# Vitis Application Accelerated Development
+# Vitis Application Acceleration Development

 * As discussed in {numref}`sec:vitis`, we have to program the different compute components and construct interfaces (both hardware